dreamchef/numerical-analysis-methods/README.md

 	...

 Codes that are likely to be re-used are stored in the main folder because they don't belong to any specific assignments.
+I'll basically be creating my own package for the course in this way.